-&lt;sup>\1 I am grateful for the insightful comments and suggestions of Professors Alan J. Auerbach and Ronald D. Lee who invited me as a Fulbright visiting scholar at the University of California, Berkeley.
-In addition, I want to thank you for Associate Professor Yoshinari Nomura of Okayama University and Mr. Chihiro Kitagaki who helped me by writing the computer program used for the simulations.
+^{1} I am grateful for the insightful comments and suggestions of Professors Alan J. Auerbach and Ronald D. Lee who invited me as a Fulbright visiting scholar at the University of California, Berkeley.
+In addition, I want to thank you for Associate Professor Yoshinari Nomura of Okayama University who helped me by writing the computer program used for the simulations, and Associate Professor Youichiro Higashi of Okayama University kindly offered many useful comments.
 Finally, I also wish to acknowledge the financial support of the Ministry of Education, Culture, Sports, Science and Technology in Japan (Grant-in-Aid for Scientific Research (C) no. 23530370).

-\2 Professor, Faculty of Economics, Okayama University, Japan.
+^{2} Professor, Faculty of Economics, Okayama University, Japan.